gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ## Known issues

 Known issues are problems that were discovered post release that are directly related to changes made in this release.

+## Erratum

+With the Gradle 3.3 release we have accidentaly left out the name of one of our contributors.
+With this 3.4 release we would just like to recognise [Sebastien Requiem](https://github.com/kiddouk) for his contribution - S3 repository can be configured to authenticate using AWS EC2 instance metadata ([gradle/gradle#690](https://github.com/gradle/gradle/pull/690)).